mrozanski/mrozanski.github.io/src/posts/making-AI-fit-my-workflow.md

 I can run it from any directory, point it at a Drive folder, and suddenly my cloud notes are just files on disk.

-This tool ended up being far more important than I expected.
+This tool ended up being far more important than I expected because:

-Why it mattered:

 - Local files are trivial to share with any model
 - Any tool that can read a filesystem can now read my project context